two students walking outside a building on campus

 Prerequisite Policy for Students in School of Business Courses

 It is the responsibility of all students, enrolled in School of Business courses, to observe the published prerequisites for the course.
 This applies to all degree-seeking, visiting, and non-degree-seeking students regardless of their major or degree program.
 Visiting students including exchange students, or their sponsoring organizations, will need to present official documentation that prerequisites have been met.
 For a prerequisite requirement to be met, the prerequisite course must be successfully completed with a grade of “C” or better.
 The prerequisites of a course include the prerequisites of its prerequisite courses.
-If subsequent to enrollment a student no longer meets the course prerequisite requirements, the student is required to withdraw from the course without delay; if not, the student is subject to administrative withdrawal from the course at any time.
+If after enrolling in a course, a student no longer meets the course prerequisite requirements, the student is required to withdraw from the course without delay or be subject to administrative withdrawal from the course at any time.
 Students not majoring in one of the majors in the BBA degree may request permission in the Dean’s Office to enroll in 400-level accounting (AC) and (BU) courses if they have achieved standing in their own programs comparable to admission to the School of Business.
 Any questions should be directed to the Director of Student Affairs in the School of Business office.

 Pass/Fail Policy